Grevillea arenaria: Distribution and habitat

 This grevillea grows in open forest, often in rocky places, near creeks or cliffs in south-eastern New South Wales.
 Subspecies arenaria mostly occurs on the eastern side of the Great Dividing Range and nearby ranges from Richmond to the Deua River and subspecies canescens is mostly found on the drier, western side of the ranges, from Tamworth and Gilgandra to Bathurst and western parts of the Blue Mountains.

+Conservation status

+Grevillea arenaria is listed as "Least Concern" on the IUCN Red List of Threatened Species.
+It is widely distributed and its population is presumed stable, or in minor decline.
+There are currently some localised threats to this species, but none that would significantly affect its population.